Let’s face it, Albania isn’t on most people’s list of must-see travel destinations.

 And just like that I’d crossed another imaginary line on a map.

 “Excuse me,” said an older gentleman in a black Mercedes sedan.
 “Where are you going?”

-His accent was heavy but I understood him well enough to say I was going to Saranda.
+His accent was thick but I understood him well enough to say I was going to Saranda.

 He motioned for me to get in.

-I’m always wary of rides from strangers, particularly when I’m in a new country where I don’t speak the language.
+I’m always wary of rides from strangers, particularly when I’m in a new country.
 But I was tired of standing in the rain, so I crawled into the backseat behind a woman who I would later learn was his wife.

 A few minutes into the drive he asked me where I’m from.